GuiPimenta-Dev/lambda-forge-docs/docs/page3.md

     },
 ```

-Deploy the Dev Stack by running the following commands in your terminal:
+Deploy the Dev Stack by running the following command in your terminal:

 ```
-cdk synth
 cdk deploy Dev-Lambda-Forge-Demo-Stack
 ```